 Those looking to tube should access the tube-specific entrance.
 It’s about nine miles from the main headsprings entrance.
 (Tubing is not allowed within the headsprings area of the park.)
 Once inside, rent a tube ($20) and catch the shuttle service.
 You’ll then embark on a two-hour leisurely drift.
 For a longer float, start outside the park at KP Hole.

-FYI: Tubing is offered on weekends only through September 28.
-Tubing is not available November-March.
+FYI: Tubing is offered on weekends only from Labor Day through end of September.
+Tubing is not available October-March.

 Getaway Idea: Glamping at Enchanted Oaks Ocala

 More parks to go tubing in Florida: